-We can also not determine how long it takes for different search engines to index your site and all its content.
+We can’t determine how long it takes for different search engines to index your site and all its content.
 How long indexing takes can be impacted by:

 the specific search engine (and their crawling and indexing approach) the theme and content choices you make for your Viewport site the proactive steps you decide to take in order to be indexed by a search engine